 Consider for instance, Rajaratnam.
 He was one of the richest Sri Lankans in the world; he was featured by Forbes magazine in 2009 among the world’s wealthiest billionaires, with a net worth of $1.3 billion.
 Consider Anil Kumar, a director of the notorious McKinsey & Co. consultancy (also involved in the scandal).
 A director at McKinsey gets a very hefty salary.
 Clean salary.
 Those people had prestige.
 Those people had money.
 Those people “ruled” the world, for crying out loud!
 Why did they need to risk all that?
 Maybe because they believed that they indeed ruled the world?…

-Illegal insider trading is a crime; however there is also a great deal of ethical considerations involved.
+Illegal insider trading is a crime; however, there is also plenty of ethical considerations involved.
 When we are talking about, say, murder, it is somewhat easier to draw the line.
-There are still a whole bunch of possible arguments (mainly related to self-defense and protection of your beloved ones); yet it is still easier to define your attitude or ethical standards with respect to that.
+There are still a whole bunch of possible arguments (mainly related to self-defense and protection of your beloved ones), yet it is still easier to define your attitude or ethical standards with respect to that.
 This is not the case in connection with insider trading.

 You disagree?
 You say that a crime is a crime and you would personally never do anything criminal yourself and definitely not for money?
 You say that those ultra-rich bastards were overly greedy and should be punished?
 Fair enough.
 Now, consider the following situation: